Shao-Group/SubseqHash2/readmapping/README.md

   - Seeding for reads `../src/readseeding_sub2.out n k d t table_file read_file`.
 `read_file` is the name of the reference genome.
 The output seeds are store at ./readseed/.

   - Get seed matching results `../src/readmapping_sub2.out n k d t read_file`.
 It will take the seeds from `./refseed` and `./readseed`.
-The output format is parameters, number of seed-matches, number of true seed-matches, the average ratio of true seed-matches, coverage of true seed-matches, coverage of false seed-matches, matching coverage of true seed-matches, the island size, the density of seeds.
+The output format is parameters, number of seed-matches, number of true seed-matches, ratio of true seed-matches, the average ratio of true seed-matches per read, number of 200bp segments, number of 200bp segments with true seed-matches, sensitivity of segments with true seed-matches.

   - An example on sample data:
     ```